-PERFORMANCE MEASURE DATA SOURCE(S) BENCHMARK DEFINITION MEASUREMENT FREQUENCY LIQUIDATED DAMAGE 4.
-Eighteen (18) weeks after the Agreement start date, the CONTRACTOR's provider network shall be sufficient to ensure that 90% of enrollees in the Grand Region meet the access standards specified in this Agreement for hospitals, psychiatric inpatient hospital services, optometry services, outpatient non-MD mental health services, outpatient substance abuse services, primary care providers, and specialty providers 12 Documentation 100% of providers on the Provider Enrollment File have a signed provider agreement with the CONTRACTOR Upon TENNCARE request \$1,000 for each provider for which the CONTRACTOR cannot provide a signature page from the provider agreement between the provider and the CONTRACTOR
+PERFORMANCE MEASURE DATA SOURCE(S) BENCHMARK DEFINITION MEASUREMENT FREQUENCY LIQUIDATED DAMAGE 1 Documentation 100% of providers on the Provider Enrollment File have a signed provider agreement with the CONTRACTOR request \$1,000 for each provider for which the CONTRACTOR cannot provide a signature page from the provider agreement between the provider and the CONTRACTOR

-PERFORMANCE MEASURE DATA SOURCE(S) BENCHMARK DEFINITION MEASUREMENT FREQUENCY LIQUIDATED DAMAGE 13 T Provider Enrollment File Physician Specialists: Executed specialty physician contracts in all areas required by this Agreement for the following specialists: allergy; cardiology; dermatology; endocrinology; gastroenterology; general surgery; nephrology; neurology; neurosurgery; otolaryngology; ophthalmology; orthopedics; oncology/hematology; psychiatry (adults); psychiatry (child/adolescent); and urology Essential Hospital Services: Executed contract with at least one (1) tertiary care center for each essential hospital service Center of Excellence for People with AIDS: Executed contract with at least two (2) Center of Excellence for AIDS within the CONTRACTOR's approved Grand Region(s) Center of Excellence for Behavioral Health: Executed contract with all COEs for Behavioral Health within the CONTRACTOR's approved Grand Region(s) Executed contract is a signed provider agreement with a provider to participate in the CONTRACTOR's network as a contract provider Monthly \$25,000 if ANY of the listed standards are not met, either individually or in combination on a monthly basis The liquidated damage may be waived for Physician Specialists if the CONTRACTOR provides sufficient documentation to demonstrate that the deficiency is attributable to a lack of physicians practicing in the area.
+PERFORMANCE MEASURE DATA SOURCE(S) BENCHMARK DEFINITION MEASUREMENT FREQUENCY LIQUIDATED DAMAGE Specialist Provider Network Provider Enrollment File 1.
+Physician Specialists: Executed specialty physician contracts in all areas required by this Agreement for the following specialists: allergy; cardiology; dermatology; endocrinology; gastroenterology; general surgery; nephrology; neurology; neurosurgery; otolaryngology; ophthalmology; orthopedics; oncology/hematology; psychiatry (adults); psychiatry (child/adolescent); and urology 2.
+Essential Hospital Services: Executed contract with at least one (1) tertiary care center for each essential hospital service 3.
+Center of Excellence for People with AIDS: Executed contract with at least two (2) Center of Excellence for AIDS within the CONTRACTOR's approved Grand Region(s) 4.
+Center of Excellence for Behavioral Health: Executed contract with all COEs for Behavioral Health within the CONTRACTOR's approved Grand Region(s) Executed contract is a signed provider agreement with a provider to participate in the CONTRACTOR's network as a contract provider \$25,000 if ANY of the listed standards are not met, either individually or in combination on a monthly basis The liquidated damage may be waived for Physician Specialists if the CONTRACTOR provides sufficient documentation to demonstrate that the deficiency is attributable to a lack of physicians practicing in the area.
 The liquidated damage may be lowered to \$5,000 in the event the CONTRACTOR provides a corrective action plan that is accepted by TENNCARE

-PERFORMANCE MEASURE DATA SOURCE(S) BENCHMARK DEFINITION MEASUREMENT FREQUENCY LIQUIDATED DAMAGE Provider Enrollment File At least two (2) providers for each HCBS, other than community-based residential alternatives, to cover each county in the Grand Region Executed contract is a signed provider agreement with a provider to participate in the CONTRACTOR's network as a contract provider Quarterly Beginning after the first calendar quarter following implementation of CHOICES in the Grand Region covered by this Agreement, \$25,000 if ANY of the listed standards are not met, either individually or in combination on a quarterly basis The liquidated damage may be waived if the CONTRACTOR provides sufficient documentation to demonstrate that the deficiency is attributable to a lack of HCBS provider serving the county and the CONTRACTOR has used good faith efforts to develop HCBS providers to serve the county.
-The liquidated damage may be lowered to \$5,000 in the event the CONTRACTOR provides a corrective action plan that is accepted by TENNCARE
+PERFORMANCE MEASURE DATA SOURCE(S) BENCHMARK DEFINITION MEASUREMENT FREQUENCY LIQUIDATED DAMAGE 13 HCBS Provider Network Provider Enrollment File Upon enrollment of members in CHOICES Group 2 and/or 3 (if and when directed by TENNCARE to serve as a back-up health plan and/or enroll members in CHOICES Group 2 and/or 3), at least two (2) providers for each HCBS, other than community-based residential alternatives, to cover each county in each applicable Grand Region Executed contract is a signed provider agreement with a provider to participate in the CONTRACTOR's network as a contract provider Quarterly Beginning after the first calendar quarter following enrollment of members in CHOICES Group 2 and/or 3 (as directed by TENNCARE) in a Grand Region, \$25,000 if ANY of the listed standards are not met, either individually or in combination on a quarterly basis The liquidated damage may be waived if the CONTRACTOR provides sufficient documentation to demonstrate that the deficiency is attributable to a lack of HCBS provider serving the county and the CONTRACTOR has used good faith efforts to develop HCBS providers to serve the county The liquidated damage may be lowered to \$5,000 in the event the CONTRACTOR provides a corrective action plan that is accepted by TENNCARE